N-b-dy/ioBroker.oxxify-fan-control/README.md

 ## Working devices

--   Oxxify pro 50 (tested from my side)
+-   Oxxify smart 50 (tested from my side)
 -   Any other Oxxify device with WiFi
 -   Blauberg Vents (should be, not yet tested)